kapeel-iute/kapeel-iute/README.md

-👋 Hi there!
-I'm Kapil

-💻 Security Engineer | 🎓 Master's in Cybersecurity
+👋 Hi, I'm Kapil — a Security Engineer with a Master's in Cybersecurity.
-🎶 Techno is the vibe, but Bollywood is the heart ❤️
-🏋️‍♂️ Gym enthusiast | 🍳 Passionate cook | 🎧 Music mixer

-- 🛡️ SOC/SOAR
-- ☁️ Cloud Security (Azure, AWS , Google)
-- 🐍 Python
+I’m passionate about automation, cloud security (Azure, AWS, Google), and scripting with Python.
+When I’m not diving into logs or tweaking SOAR playbooks, I’m mixing music, lifting weights, or experimenting in the kitchen.

-Let's connect and vibe to the rhythm of security and music! 🔒🎶
+Let's connect and vibe to the rhythm of security and creativity. 🔐🎵